dotnet/docs-maui/docs/migration/upgrade-assistant.md

 - Convert the Xamarin.Forms class library project, Xamarin.iOS project, and Xamarin.Android project to SDK-style projects.
 - Update the target framework in project files to net7.0-android and net7.0-ios, as required.
 - Set `<UseMaui>true</UseMaui>` in project files.
-- Add additional project properties, and removes project properties that aren't required.
+- Add additional project properties, and remove project properties that aren't required.
 - Add and remove specific NuGet packages:
   - Remove the Xamarin.Forms and Xamarin.Essentials NuGet packages.
   - Replace the Xamarin.CommunityToolkit NuGet package with the .NET MAUI Community Toolkit NuGet package.